Allow IP in AWS security Groups RDP connection

 AWS security groups (SGs) are connected with EC2 instances, providing security at the port access level and protocol level.
 This is defined in each security group.

-To maintain the restriction of access at the protocol and port level, you should always restrict access with you EC2 Security Groups
+To maintain the restriction of access at the protocol and port level, you should always restrict access with your EC2 Security Groups

-How to allow certain IP to AWS EC2 Security Groups
+How to allow certain IPs to AWS EC2 Security Groups

 We can allow access to any IP whether for somebody or to your current connection.
 Here I will tell you about the Remote Desktop Protocol (RDP) Rule.
 First I will tell you how to add your self IP (current connection IP), then will explain how to add any other IP to the security group.